expo/expo/packages/@expo/fingerprint/README.md

 ### Include or exclude extra files in the **.fingerprintignore** file

-The fingerprint library has a default [`DEFAULT_IGNORE_PATHS`](https://github.com/expo/expo/blob/main/packages/%40expo/fingerprint/src/Options.ts#L9) to keep hashing speed and fingerprint result stability.
+The default paths [`DEFAULT_IGNORE_PATHS`](https://github.com/expo/expo/blob/main/packages/%40expo/fingerprint/src/Options.ts#L9) are designed for speed of hashing and for fingerprint result stability.
 If the default setup does not fit your workflow, you can either include or exclude files in a **.fingerprintignore** file inside your project root.
-The syntax of **.fingerprintignore** is similar to [.gitignore](https://git-scm.com/docs/gitignore#_pattern_format).
+The syntax of **.fingerprintignore** is similar to [**.gitignore**](https://git-scm.com/docs/gitignore#_pattern_format).

 In the following example of **.fingerprintignore**, it will ignore the whole **/app/ios** folder but still keep the **/app/ios/Podfile** and **/app/ios/Podfile.lock**